As one of the most studied dietary supplements, creatine monohydrate is considered safe and effective.

 While creatine loading is unnecessary, it rapidly increases your muscle creatine levels, allowing you to enjoy the benefits of creatine much sooner.

-During a loading phase, you should consume a total of 20 grams of creatine daily for five to seven days, followed by a maintenance dose of 3-5 grams per day.
+During a loading phase, you should consume 20-25 grams of creatine daily for five to seven days, followed by a maintenance dose of 3-5 grams per day.

 Regardless of your route, taking creatine every day is vital to maintain optimal muscle stores.
 You’ll also want to choose a clean creatine supplement from a reputable company that utilizes third-party testing for maximum results.